-|There are two types of threads user thread and daemon thread.
-The daemon thread is a service provider thread.
-It provides services to the user thread.
-Its life depends on the user threads i.e. when all the user threads dies, JVM terminates this thread automatically.
+Daemon thread in java is a service provider thread that provides services to the user thread.
+Its life depend on the mercy of user threads i.e. when all the user threads dies, JVM terminates this thread automatically.

-Points to remember for Daemon Thread:
+Points to remember for Daemon Thread in Java

 The sole purpose of the daemon thread is that it provides services to user thread for background supporting task.
 If there is no user thread, why should JVM keep running this thread.
 That is why JVM terminates the daemon thread if there is no user thread.

-Methods for Daemon thread:
+Methods for Java Daemon thread by Thread class

-The java.lang.Thread class provides two methods related to daemon thread
+The java.lang.Thread class provides two methods for java daemon thread.

-Simple example of Daemon thread
+Simple example of Daemon thread in java

 Note: If you want to make a user thread as Daemon, it must not be started otherwise it will throw IllegalThreadStateException.